SimonBiggs/scriptedforms/README.md

 # Scripted Forms

-Quickly create beautiful reactive GUIs for Python packages using Markdown with a dash of a few custom HTML elements.
+Quickly create beautiful reactive GUIs for Python packages using Markdown and a few custom HTML elements.
 Under the hood it uses the Jupyter Notebook server, Angular, Angular Material, Phosphor and JupyterLab.

 ## Quick start